Wraith: The Oblivion – Afterlife: Development

 Afterlife is developed by the Swedish studio Fast Travel Games, and is directed by Erik Odeldahl, designed by Daniel Kihlgren Kallander, and programmed by Casper Renman.
 It is based on White Wolf Publishing's 1994 tabletop role-playing game Wraith: The Oblivion; and is the first time World of Darkness is adapted as a VR game.
 It is however still designed to be accessible to players who are new to Wraith: The Oblivion and World of Darkness, intended to be enjoyable by fans of story-driven horror in general and serving as an introduction to the setting.

 Odeldahl was influenced by horror games like Amnesia: The Dark Descent (2010) and Alien: Isolation (2014), and felt that their type of horror would work well in a VR game; the developers described the horror design as psychological and "under-your-skin" rather than reliant on jump scares.
 Odeldahl had wanted to create this in the form of a World of Darkness game, and thought that Wraith: The Oblivion was particularly well suited, due to its mystique and the richness of its setting.
 The particulars of VR influenced the game's design: whereas other exploration-based games often let the player find and read documents throughout the game world as a way to learn backstory, this would be less doable in a VR game.
 The developers also found that cinematic cutscenes do not normally work well in VR, and had to find another way of handling them.

 Although Paradox Interactive, the owner of the World of Darkness series, were the ones who approached Fast Travel Games about developing a Wraith: The Oblivion game, Odeldahl had thought about adapting Wraith before, and had written a concept document for a Wraith video game adaptation when Fast Travel Games was formed, although Afterlife ended up using a different concept.
 As he saw Wraith: The Oblivion as being about personal horror, this was also used as the starting point for Afterlifes story, with the game seeking to explore what it means to be human by letting the player take the perspective of a monster.
 The game is not designed to follow all gameplay rules from the tabletop game, but does use its lore.

 The game was announced in June 2020 with a teaser trailer, and was unveiled at Gamescom in August 2020 with a gameplay trailer.
-It is set for release on April 22, 2021, for Android as a native Oculus Quest application, and for Microsoft Windows through Oculus Rift.
-A SteamVR release is planned to follow on May 25, 2021, and a PlayStation 4 version later in 2021.
-The game has support for the headsets HTC Vive, Oculus Rift, Oculus Quest, PlayStation VR, and Valve Index.
+The game was released for Oculus Rift and Oculus Quest on April 22, 2021, followed by SteamVR on May 25, 2021, and a PlayStation 4 version for PlayStation VR on October 27, 2021.